 In 1938, 23-year-old Tino decided to venture out on his own and invested $2,000 in savings into M&D Cutters.
 He claimed to have cleared $300,000 by the third year, which would be over $5-million today.

 After World War II ended, Tino launched a new firm more appropriately titled De Angelis Packing Company in North Bergen, New Jersey.
-With Europe recovering from the ravages of war, Tino astutely predicted that there would be great profit to be made in exporting U.S. produced goods.
+With Europe recovering from the ravages of war, Tino astutely predicted that there would be a great profit to be made in exporting U.S.-produced goods.

 In 1947, Tino secured a contract with the Yugoslav government for $1 million worth of lard.
 After delivery, they turned around and sued Tino for delivering a substandard product.
 His firm had to pay the Yugoslavs $100,000 to settle the complaint.

-His next move up the corporate ladder occurred in 1949 when Tino purchased controlling interest in the Adolph Gobel Co. meat packing firm, also located in North Bergen.
+His next move up the corporate ladder occurred in 1949 when Tino purchased a controlling interest in the Adolph Gobel Co. meatpacking firm, also located in North Bergen.
 He immediately installed himself as company president and was once again accused of delivering an inferior product.
 In this case, Gobel had a contract to provide 18,900,000 lbs (8.6 million kg) of smoked meat for the federal school lunch program.
-The feds charged that he delivered 2,000,000 lbs (over 900,000 kg) of uninspected and unusable meat that was falsely weighed, resulting in over-payment of $31,000.
+The feds charged that he delivered 2,000,000 lbs (over 900,000 kg) of uninspected and unusable meat that was falsely weighed, resulting in an overpayment of $31,000.
 Gobel was required to pay a $100,000 fine and the company was prohibited from bidding on future government contracts.
-By July, 1953 Gobel was bankrupt and De Angelis was ousted as president.
+By July 1953 Gobel was bankrupt and De Angelis was ousted as president.

 Tino’s idea was simple: he would have the unrefined oils shipped to Bayonne, process them into a final product, and then sell the oil with a small profit to the export companies.
 His price would be so low that none of the big Midwest players would dare try to enter the foreign market.
 It worked, but no one could figure out how Tino made a profit.